m-nest/prpl_source_archives/README.md

-# source_arhives
+# Source archives for PRPL OS

-Contain prplos dependencies that are currently maintained on gitlab.
+Contains prplos dependencies that are currently maintained on the gitlab.

-Subdir name correspond to the matching prplos revision.
+Subdir names correspond to the matching prplos revisions.